jakepurple13/OtakuWorld/README.md

 - Share Anime/Manga and open in app!

 ### AnimeWorld
-- Stream and download Anime various different video sites
+- Stream and download Anime from various different video sites
 - Watch in a built-in video player
 - Cast Downloaded Videos to Chromecast Enabled Devices!